Couple And 4-Year-Old Son Found Dead In Home

 Police said that a family member called authorities to the home near the 1900 block of Gordon Court around 11:25 a.m.
 Saturday.

-The Boulder County Coroner’s Office identified the deceased as John Paul Ferrar, 48, Elizabeth Stacy Farrar, 40, and Ian Connor Farrar, 4.
+The Boulder County Coroner’s Office identified the deceased as John Paul Farrar, 48, Elizabeth Stacy Farrar, 40, and Ian Connor Farrar, 4.

 While police were awaiting autopsies to release causes of death, Stan Garnett, Boulder County District Attorney, posted on social media that the office was investigating a murder-suicide involving a young child victim and gun violence.